Thursday, April 3, 2025

 This blogpost features a lesson plan and a half-sheet activity page to complement the Come Follow Me (CFM) reading for March 24-30, which includes Doctrine and Covenants 27-28.
 Click here for an index and links to my CFM blogposts for other weeks.

-TEACHING ABOUT KEEPING YOUR SINGLE TO GOD'S GLORY (AND REMEMBERING JESUS) (D&C 27:1-4)
+LESSON PLAN ABOUT KEEPING YOUR EYE SINGLE TO GOD'S GLORY (AND REMEMBERING JESUS) (D&C 27:1-4)

 This is a lesson more geared for teens, but could easily be simplified for teaching primary